-Tsebo is committed to uphold all laws in the countries that they do business in, including laws relating to countering bribery and corruption.
+Tsebo is committed to uphold all laws in the countries that they do business in, including laws relating to countering bribery and corruption both in those countries as well as the UK Anti Bribery Act and the Foreign Corrupt Practices Act in the United States.
 All directors and employees shall act in accordance with the law of the jurisdictions in which the Company conducts its business.
 It is recognised that employees in some countries may be subjected to local pressures to engage in unlawful conduct.